Maria Adams, Credit Cards Moderator

 It’s worth noting that in a sense, any major hotel chain can be considered a Chase Sapphire hotel partner.
 After all, you can book reservations at any of them with points through the Ultimate Rewards travel portal.

-So, don’t get too caught up in the official partners, unless you already participate in one of their loyalty programs.
-Chase Sapphire Preferred and Chase Sapphire Reserve points offer more flexibility than you might think.
+In other words, don’t get too caught up in the official partners, unless you already participate in one of their loyalty programs.
+The Chase Sapphire Preferred and the Chase Sapphire Reserve cards’ points offer more flexibility than you might think.

 People also ask